LukSroczynski/Notes/computer_systems/readme.md

 # Useful terms

 Shell - user interface for access operating system services.
 It can be a command-line interface or graphical user interface.
-GUI or CLI
+(CLI or GUI)

 # RAM memory - Random Access Memory